-The leach resistance of the product glasses was determined by a streamlined version of the product consistency test 18 (PCT).
-The PCT was chosen because it is reproducible and simple to perform and because it measures a characteristic (gross matrix dissolution) that is relevant for glassy materials.
-Furthermore, in practice, any candidate HLW form's performance on the PCT relative to that of DOE's benchmark, Environmental Assessment (EA) glass, 19 has come to define whether or not it is "satisfactory."
+chemicals are pure enough for the intended purpose and far less expensive (usually more than an order of magnitude less) than those sold by scientific supply purveyors.
+The digital balances (two), pH meter, Nitex screen material, and crucibles came from the same sources.
+A nearby phosphate plant (Simplot's facility in Pocatello, termined by a streamlined version of the product consistency test (PCT).
+The PCT was chosen because it is reproducible and simple to perform and because it measures a characteristic (gross matrix dissolution) that is relevant for glassy materials.j Furthermore, in practice, any candidate HLW form's performance on the PCT relative to that of DOE's benchmark, Environmental Assessment (EA) glass, has come to define whether or not